 Reflection presents a chance for much-needed respite amidst turmoil, to sort through past experiences and create meaning.
-Importantly it is vital to developing key leadership qualities and skills in an uncertain climate, including high-performance, agility, empathy, and growth mindset.
+To organise your thoughts, successes and failures during the past year.
+Importantly, it is vital to develop essential qualities and skills like agility, empathy and a growth mindset in an uncertain climate.

 #1 - Reflection enables high performance amidst the chaos